 Note: You will only be able to enter hours dated April 1, 2020 or later.
 The FFCRA was made effective on April 1 and its provisions have been extended to March 31, 2021, per the Consolidated Appropriations Act of 2021.

-Once you have added any applicable FFCRA pay types to employees, you're ready to review and approve payroll as normal.
-Click the orange Review Payroll step to proceed.
+Once you have added all FFCRA pay types and amounts to employees, you're ready to review and approve payroll as normal.
+Click Review Payroll.

 Any added FFCRA pay types will show as their own line item in the wages summary for each employee, with a total at the bottom.

 How tax credits for FFCRA payments are processed

 OnPay will automatically reduce your 941/943 tax liability by the eligible amount paid in the FFCRA leave wages, and an apportioned amount of employer medicare and cost of employer share benefits (if this amount is logged in OnPay), based on the FFCRA pay included on the payroll.